canonical/charms.reactive/docs/charms.reactive.decorators.rst

 is used by an interface layer, you can also obtain an instance using :func:`~charms.reactive.relations.relation_from_flag`.

-For backwards compatibility, some decorators can pass instances of these legacy ``RelationBase`` classes as arguments but explicit instance access using the ``context`` or ``get_relation_from_flag`` is recommended because ensuring proper argument order can be confusing: they are passed in bottom-up, left-to-right, and no negative or ambiguous decorators, such as :func:`~charms.reactive.decorators.when_not` or :func:`~charms.reactive.decorators.when_any` will ever pass arguments.
+For backwards compatibility, some decorators will pass instances of these legacy ``RelationBase`` classes *if the handler function specifies them as arguments*.
+However, explicit instance access using the ``context`` or ``get_relation_from_flag`` is recommended because ensuring proper argument order can be confusing: they are passed in bottom-up, left-to-right, and no negative or ambiguous decorators, such as :func:`~charms.reactive.decorators.when_not` or :func:`~charms.reactive.decorators.when_any` will ever pass arguments. *Note that a handler function that doesn't take arguments will never receive these instances, even when using flags from legacy interface layers.*

 .. automembersummary::
     :nosignatures: